-(1) unpaid thirty (30) minute meal period.
-If an employee who works shifts of greater than five and less than or equal to six (6) hours of worked time does not execute the Waiver of Meal Period, the shift(s) will be extended by thirty (30) minutes, and they will be scheduled for one (1) unpaid thirty (30) minute meal period during those shifts.
-To elect the Waiver of Meal Period, the employee must check the box next to the applicable waiver option on the Form and sign, and the Form must be on file at the work location by submitting it to the employee's supervisor/manager. - 5.
-For shifts consisting of greater than six (6) hours and less than or equal to ten (10) hours of worked time, an employee will be provided, and cannot waive, one (1) unpaid thirty (30) minute meal period.
+(10) hours of worked time, an employee working at a health care facility will be provided, and cannot waive, one (1) unpaid thirty (30) minute meal period.
 This meal period will be scheduled before the end of the fifth (5th) hour of their shift, except that employees that work shifts of no less than eight (8) and no more than ten (10) hours may execute a Deferral, a copy of which is included herewith on Appendix A, to voluntarily defer their meal period beyond the first five (5) hours of their shift.
-To elect the Deferral, the employee must check the box next to the applicable deferral option on the Form and sign, and the Form must be on file at the work location by submitting it to the employee's supervisor/manager. - 6.
-For shifts consisting of greater than ten (10) hours and less than or equal to thirteen (13) hours of worked time, an employee may choose to execute a Waiver of One of Two Meal Periods to waive one of the two (2) unpaid thirty (30) minute meal periods.
+To elect the Deferral, the employee must check the box next to the applicable deferral option on the Form and sign, and the Form must be on file at the work location by submitting it to the employee's supervisor/manager.

+- 6. For shifts consisting of greater than ten (10) hours and less than or equal to thirteen (13) hours of worked time, an employee may choose to execute a Waiver of One of Two Meal Periods to waive one of the two (2) unpaid thirty (30) minute meal periods.
 An employee who signs the Waiver of One of Two Meal Periods will be scheduled for one (1) unpaid thirty (30) minute meal period before the end of the eighth (8th) hour of their shift.
 If an employee working shifts of greater than ten (10) hours and less than or equal to thirteen (13) hours of worked time chooses not to waive a meal period, the shift(s) will be extended by thirty (30) minutes and that employee will be scheduled for two (2) unpaid thirty (30) minute meal periods during those shifts.
-To elect the Waiver of One of Two Meal Periods, the employee must check the box next to the applicable deferral option on the Form and sign, and the Form must be on file at the work location by submitting it to the employee's supervisor/manager. thirty (30) minute meal periods, the remaining one (1) unpaid (30) minute meal period must be scheduled and available before the end of the eighth (8th) hour of the shift.
-If the employee waived a meal period under this paragraph, the employee will be paid for all time worked, but so long as their remaining meal period is scheduled and available before the end of the eighth (8^{th}) hour, the employee will not be paid for the thirty (30) minute waived meal period nor be entitled to a missed meal period penalty under California law.

-7. If a shift is longer than fifteen (15) hours, an employee is entitled to an additional unpaid thirty (30) minute meal period after the eighth (8th) hour of their shift, and this meal period cannot be waived.
+To elect the Waiver of One of Two Meal Periods, the employee must check the box next to the applicable waiver option on the Form and sign, and the Form must be on file at the work location by submitting it to the employee's supervisor/manager. - 7.
+The Parties agree that when an employee has chosen to waive one (1) of two (2) unpaid thirty (30) minute meal periods, the remaining one (1) unpaid thirty (30) minute meal period must be scheduled and available before the end of the eighth (8th) hour of the shift.
+If the employee waived a meal period under this paragraph, the employee will be paid for all time worked, but so long as their remaining meal period is scheduled and available before the end of the eighth (8th) hour, the employee will not be paid for the thirty (30) minute waived meal period nor be entitled to a missed meal period penalty under California law. - 8.
+If a shift is longer than fifteen (15) hours, an employee is entitled to an additional unpaid thirty (30) minute meal period after the eight (8th) hour of their shift, and this meal period cannot be waived.

-H. MISSED MEAL PERIODS - PENALTIES FOR EMPLOYEES WORKING AT A HEALTH CARE FACILITY
+I. MISSED MEAL PERIODS - PENALTIES FOR EMPLOYEES WORKING AT A HEALTH CARE FACILITY